home publications sec vulns projects teaching

 About me

 I am Björn Ruytenberg, a security researcher specializing in hardware, firmware, and OS security.
 My research interests mainly include various aspects of x86-64 platform security, such as OS internals, BIOS (UEFI), hypervisors, and PCI Express, as well as sandboxing technology in widely deployed enterprise products.
 Part of my work includes Thunderspy, a collection of critical security vulnerabilities affecting Intel Thunderbolt technology.
 Outside of work, I enjoy sharing my findings as a speaker at Black Hat USA, Chaos Communication Congress, and other venues.
+I also serve as a PC co-chair for HARRIS 2027.
+For some of my FOSS work, I have been awarded an NLnet grant as part of the European Commission's Next Generation Internet program.

 Currently, I am a PhD candidate at VUSec, Vrije Universiteit Amsterdam.
 In addition, I hold an MSc in Computer Science and Engineering (cum laude) from TU/e.
 My master thesis, entitled "When Lightning Strikes Thrice: Breaking Thunderbolt Security", received the Best Cybersecurity Master Thesis Award in The Netherlands.
 Before that, I obtained a BSc in Electrical Engineering and a BSc in Computer Science (cum laude) from Fontys.